 Not enough breathing space to be YOU

 In a famous TED Talk by Tony Schwartz, he debunked the myth that “We are meant to run like computers; at high speeds for long periods of time”.
-He emphasised that renewing our personal energy is just as important as expending it.
+He emphasized that renewing our personal energy is just as important as expending it.

-“More, bigger and faster generates value that is narrow, shallow and short-term.” -Tony Schwartz
+“More, bigger, and faster generates value that is narrow, shallow, and short-term.” -Tony Schwartz

 Confining to a certain space for a set amount of time also hurts the creative problem solving abilities of a person as creativity is not a time bound skill.